-- A. IBC certified peer recovery specialists treat colleagues with respect, courtesy, and fairness and afford the same professional courtesy to other professionals, working with them to serve the best interest of the client.
-Peer Recovery Support Specialists will not exploit persons served in disputes with colleagues or engage persons served in any inappropriate discussion of conflicts between Peer Recovery Support Specialists and their colleagues. - 1.
-IBC certified peer recovery specialists will provide resources which will help clients make informed decisions regarding their care. - 2.
-IBC certified peer recovery specialists cooperate with duly constituted professional ethics committees and promptly supply necessary information unless constrained by the demands of confidentiality. - 3.
-Peer Recovery Support Specialists will take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues.
-Peer Recovery Specialists who believe that a colleague has acted unethically are encouraged to seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - When necessary, Peer Recovery Specialists who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting IBC or a state licensing board or regulatory body).
-Certified peer recovery specialists report the unethical conduct or practice of others in the profession to the appropriate certifying authority. - 4.
-IBC certified peer recovery specialists do not knowingly file a false report against another professional concerning an ethics violation. - B. As employees or members of organizations, IBC certified peer recovery specialists refuse to participate in an employer's practices which are inconsistent with the ethical standards enumerated in this Code. - C. IBC certified peer recovery specialists assign publication credit to those who have contributed to a publication in proportion to their contributions and in accordance with customary professional publication practices. - D. IBC certified peer recovery specialists who are the authors of books or other materials that are published or distributed cite persons to whom credit for original ideas is due.
+- A. IBC certified peers treat colleagues with respect, courtesy, and fairness and afford the same professional courtesy to other professionals, working with them to serve the best interest of the client.
+IBC certified peers will not exploit persons served in disputes with colleagues or engage persons served in any inappropriate discussion of conflicts between IBC certified peers and their colleagues. - 1.
+IBC certified peers will provide resources which will help clients make informed decisions regarding their care. - 2.
+IBC certified peers cooperate with duly constituted professional ethics committees and promptly supply necessary information unless constrained by the demands of confidentiality. - 3.
+IBC certified peers will take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues.
+Peers who believe that a colleague has acted unethically are encouraged to seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - 4.
+When necessary, Peers who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting IBC or a state licensing board or regulatory body).
+Certified peers report the unethical conduct or practice of others in the profession to the appropriate certifying authority. - 5.
+IBC certified peers do not knowingly file a false report against another professional concerning an ethics violation. - B. As employees or members of organizations, IBC certified peers refuse to participate in an employer's practices which are inconsistent with the ethical standards enumerated in this Code. - C. IBC certified peers assign publication credit to those who have contributed to a publication in proportion to their contributions and in accordance with customary professional publication practices. - D. IBC certified peers who are the authors of books or other materials that are published or distributed cite persons to whom credit for original ideas is due.

 PRINCIPLE VIII.
 Financial arrangements.
-IBC certified peer recovery specialists make financial arrangements for services with clients and third-party payers that are reasonably understandable and conform to accepted professional practices.
+IBC certified peers make financial arrangements for services with clients and third-party payers that are reasonably understandable and conform to accepted professional practices.

-A. IBC certified peer recovery specialists do not offer, give or receive commissions, rebates or other forms of remuneration for the referral of clients.
+- A. IBC certified peers do not offer, give or receive commissions, rebates or other forms of remuneration for the referral of clients. - B. IBC certified peers do not charge excessive fees for services.

-- B. IBC certified peer recovery specialists do not charge excessive fees for services. - C. IBC certified peer recovery specialists disclose their fees to clients at the beginning of services. - D. IBC certified peer recovery specialists do not enter into personal financial arrangements with a client or the client's family. - E. IBC certified peer recovery specialists represent facts truthfully to clients and third-party payers, regarding services rendered. - F. IBC certified peer recovery specialists do not accept a private fee or any other gift, gratuity or favor from a client and/or their family members in accordance to the policy of their agency.
+- C. IBC certified peers disclose their fees to clients at the beginning of services. - D. IBC certified peers do not enter into personal financial arrangements with a client or the client's family. - E. IBC certified peers represent facts truthfully to clients and third-party payers, regarding services rendered. - F. IBC certified peers do not accept a private fee or any other gift, gratuity or favor from a client and/or their family members in accordance to the policy of their agency.

 PRINCIPLE IX.
 Advertising.
-IBC certified peer recovery specialists engage in appropriate informational activities, including those that enable lay persons to choose professional services on an informed basis.
+IBC certified peers engage in appropriate informational activities, including those that enable lay persons to choose professional services on an informed basis.